How do I use the airbrush system?

 Follow these troubleshooting steps:

-- Try spraying just plain, filtered water.
-If it doesn't spray in a fine mist at full power, then you have a clog or partial clog.
+- Try spraying plain, filtered water with the pressure knob set to high.
+If the gun doesn’t spray in a fine mist at full power, then you have a clog or partial clog

 - If you have a clog, try pulling back the needle out of the back of the gun, unscrewing and nozzle cap, and flushing hot water through the well and out the nozzle.
 If it shoot out a clear stream you should be okay.
 If not, the nozzle may have to get cleaned.
 For a full in-dept video of machine cleaning visit this page.